dam

 Lake Numazawa Source: Fukushima Tourism Information Site "Fukushima Travel"

-Kaneyama in the Oku-Aizu region Tadami on the border with is a pleasant course for viewing autumn leaves, running along the gorge created by the Tadami River.
+the Oku-Aizu regioninKaneyamaon the border withTadamiprefecture is a pleasant autumn foliage drive along the gorge created by the Tadami River.

 The 5th Tadami River Bridge over the Tadami River in Kanayama Town.
 Source: Fukushima Tourism Information Site "Fukushima Travel"

-The Tadami River has an abundant amount of water, and within its 50-kilometer stretch there are five hydroelectric dams: Ueda, Honna, Taki, Tadami, and Tagokura.
+The Tadami River has an abundant amount of water, and along its 50-kilometer stretch there are five hydroelectric dams: Ueda, Honna, Taki, Tadami, and Tagokura.
 Each dam lake offers a beautiful view colored by autumn leaves

 Lake Numazawa born from a caldera